 The School of Human Ecology’s mission is to explore and enhance the human experience through the context of families, nutrition, and merchandising.
 With a focus on promoting diversity and sustainability in a globalizing and ever-changing world, we endeavor to create competent and engaged professionals, contribute to scholarly research, and partner with and provide services for the community.

 The School of Human Ecology has been an integral part of Louisiana Tech University since the university was founded in 1894.
 Currently, the School of Human Ecology houses one graduate program in Nutrition and Dietetics, one graduate certificate program in Dietetics, a post-baccalaureate dietetic internship, and three undergraduate programs: Human Development and Family Studies, Fashion Merchandising and Retail Studies, and Nutrition and Dietetics.

 Division of Nursing

 If you are exploring nursing as a possible major, there are a number of strong reasons to attend Louisiana Tech University.
 Our nursing graduates are highly recruited and are practicing throughout the world, and our faculty continues to provide cutting-edge experiences for our students in partnership with health care agencies across north Louisiana.
 We encourage you to visit us and learn about our tradition of excellence.

 The Louisiana Nurses Foundation has recognized us as Louisiana’s Undergraduate Nursing Program of the Year for two years in a row, and we have reported a 100 percent pass rate for the National Council Licensure Exam by all of its 2017 nursing graduates.
 The first-attempt pass rate average for Louisiana Tech nursing graduates over the past three years is 99 percent.
-The Division of Nursing is accredited by the Accreditation Commission of Education in Nursing (ACEN) and approved by the Louisiana State Board of Nursing (LSBN).
+The Division of Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Louisiana State Board of Nursing (LSBN).

 College of Applied and Natural Sciences